 Robertson also officiated high school football from 1972-1987, and he officiated baseball from 1972-1974.

 Active in church and civic affairs in Montgomery, he has served in various positions of civic leadership including serving as president of the Kiwanis Club of Montgomery, was Division 9 Lt.
 Governor for the Kiwanis from 2007-2009 and has also served as president of the Boys and Girls Clubs of the River Region.

 RONNIE SIKES: A native of Randolph County, Sikes, 59, graduated from Randolph County High School in Wedowee in 1977 and from Auburn University in 1981.
 He also attended Southern Union Community College and received a master’s degree from Auburn University (1987).

 The veteran football coach began his career in high school education in 1981 with stints at Valley High School (1981-1984), Notasulga (1984-1988), Mortimer Jordan (1988-1990), and Beulah (1990-1992) before returning to Notasulga in 1992.
 He served as head football coach for the Blue Devils for 12 years compiling a 91-51 record.
 He then moved to Lanett from 2004-2009.
 He has coached and taught at Georgia public schools since 2013.
 While at Notasulga his teams compiled a 25-game winning streak with his 2001 team capturing Class 1A state runner-up.
-He rebuilt the Lanett program in a short time becoming the coach to lead the Panthers to the first 12-win season since 1976.
+He rebuilt the Lanett program in a short time becoming the first coach to lead the Panthers to a 12-win season since former AHSAA Executive Director Dan Washburn, a 2000 Inductee into the HOF, led Lanett to a 12-1 record in 1976.

 Sikes coached in the Alabama-Mississippi All-Star Game twice and also coached in the North-South All-Star Game.
 He was named O-A News Coach of the Year in 1998.